This statement primarily applies to the www.nam.ac.uk domain, but also references plans for the collection.nam.ac.uk subdomain.

 Our accessibility roadmap below shows how and when we plan to improve accessibility on this website.

 This statement was prepared on 23 September 2020.
-It was last reviewed on 26 May 2021.
+It was last reviewed on 20 December 2024.

-This website was last tested for compliance with WCAG 2.1 (level A and level AA) in January 2020.
+This website was last formally tested for compliance with WCAG 2.1 (level A and level AA) in January 2020.
 We carried out an access audit using an automated validator to check the website and content, as well as access user testing with assistive technology users.
 The audit and testing was performed by Shelley Boden in collaboration with Surface Impression.

 We used the Website Accessibility Conformance Evaluation Methodology (WCAG-EM) to decide on a sample of pages to test.